ICT-ANS/StarLight/README.md

 * We present lightweight results of **6 popular networks**, including image classification, semantic segmentation, and object detection.
 * We have collected **over 50 bugs and solutions** during experiments in [Bug Summary](https://ict-ans.github.io/StarLight.github.io/docs/Bug%20Summary%20(EN).html), which can enable an efficient lightweight experience when dealing with your own networks.
 * With **just 1 yaml file**, you can easily visualize your own lightweight networks in StarLight.
 * In addition to 2D convolution pruning, we also provide **support for 3D convolution pruning**.
-Please refer to our [Documentation](https://ict-ans.github.io/StarLight.github.io/) for more details.
+Please refer to our [Manually Export (3D-Conv)](https://ict-ans.github.io/StarLight.github.io/docs/Manually%20Export%20(3D-Conv).html) for more details.
 * To handle the unrecognized operations in ONNX models, we have collected **6 plugins for network quantization**, which will be available soon.
 * We provide a convenient tool to visualize the network intermediate features, namely [QuiverPyTorch](https://github.com/ICT-ANS/StarLight/tree/main/quiver_pytorch).